 Most organizations don’t have the personnel or requisite skillset to get a list of suspect transactions.
 What most companies want, and usually demand, is a definitive “yes” or “no” that tells whether they should accept or reject the user.
 More importantly, better verification solutions will return additional information about why an ID was rejected (e.g., because the photo taken was a photo of a computer screen) or why an selfie was not accepted (e.g., because the selfie is actually a photo cropped from the physical ID).

 These extra details are exceedingly valuable for banks and financial service organizations to improve conversion rates and lessen the friction of its users.
-With a simple “yes” or “no” solution, these good users would be rejected out of hand without given the chance to course correct.
+Without a simple “yes” or “no” solution, these good users would be rejected out of hand without given the chance to course correct.
 Unfortunately, many online solutions return only a score.
 For many automated solutions, online verifications fall into three categories—clearly good, clearly bad, and a large middle-ground of gray (or “iffy”) transactions.
 Better hybrid solutions rely on human review to better verify the suspect transactions and improve overall verification accuracy.